-6. Run the Lab1 program from the DOS command prompt (again, without Eclipse).
-This should result in a runtime error.
-Fix this error in the program source code and verify that the program works by running it again.
-The command required to run the program is: java Lab1 javadoc @docs.opt .java
+6. Run the Lab1 program from the command prompt (again, without Eclipse).
+This should result in one or more runtime errors.
+Fix the program source code and verify that the program works by running it again.
+The command required to run the program is:

+java Lab1

-List the runtime error encountered and briefly explain the problem:
+List all runtime errors encountered and briefly explain the problems:

-Generate Javadoc documentation for the Lab1 program with the following command.
-(This must be done at the DOS command prompt.)
+7. Generate Javadoc documentation for the Lab1 program with the following command.
+(This must be done at a command prompt.)